Division of Kingsford Smith: History

 The division is named after Sir Charles Kingsford Smith, a pioneer aviator, who was the first pilot to fly across the Pacific Ocean.
 The Kingsford Smith International Airport (Sydney International), and the suburb of Kingsford, both of which are located within the division, are also named after him.
 The division was proclaimed at the redistribution of 11 May 1949, and was first contested at the 1949 federal election.
+In the 1968 redistribution, it absorbed the neighbouring division of Watson (1934–1969), which was abolished.

 Kingsford Smith has been in Labor hands for its entire existence.
 However, demographic changes since 2010 have made the seat much less secure for Labor.
 It has previously been held by Lionel Bowen, a minister in the Whitlam government, Deputy Leader of the Labor Party from 1977 to 1990, and Deputy Prime Minister for most of the Hawke government, and by Laurie Brereton, a minister in the Keating government.
 It was then held by Peter Garrett, a former lead singer of the Australian rock band Midnight Oil, former President of the Australian Conservation Foundation, and a minister in the Rudd and Gillard governments.
 Garrett announced his retirement on 26 June 2013.

 The Division was originally known as the Division of Kingsford-Smith (with a hyphen), based upon a misspelling of Sir Charles's surname.
 However, this was corrected at the redistribution in 2001.

 The current Member for Kingsford Smith, since the 2013 federal election, is Matt Thistlethwaite, a member of the Australian Labor Party who resigned from the Senate prior to the election.